freezy/dmd-extensions/README.md

 Also note that currently only 128x32 DMD games are supported, that means no EM games neither Frankenstein which has a different resolution.

+If you happen switch tables often and the last DMD frame gets stuck on your DMD when changing to an EM game, you can use the `--idle-after` option to clear the screen.

 ### Pro Pinball Ultra